 What is the Difference Between Manslaughter and Murder?

 In the eyes of the law, there are some very distinct differences between manslaughter and murder and, as such, each comes with its own set of penalties one must face if convicted, depending on the details and severity of the offense.
-Defining these two might seem straightforward, but it has the potential to become quite complex, which is why it is critical to hire a skilled criminal defense attorney if you are facing charges for either of these crimes.
+Defining these two might seem straightforward, but it has the potential to become quite complex, which is why it is critical to hire an experienced criminal defense attorney if you are facing charges for these crimes.

-Manslaughter is generally defined as an unlawful killing that does not involve the intent to harm or kill.
+Manslaughter is generally defined as an unlawful killing that does not include an intent to harm or kill.
 This means that less moral blame is often placed on perpetrators in such cases, compared to those facing murder charges.
 However, there two main variations of manslaughter and it is important to understand their differences.

 Voluntary and Involuntary Manslaughter

-Voluntary manslaughter is often referred to as a crime that is committed in the “heat of passion.”
+Voluntary manslaughter is typically referred to as a crime that is committed in the “heat of passion.”
 It is often defined by these elements:

 - The individual was strongly provoked and, under the same circumstances, a reasonable person could be similarly provoked